ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 Entering edit mode on a mesh allows for vertex and edge selection.
 Proportional editing edits vertices and edges around the selected vertices as well.
 Scrolling up and down increases or decreases the circle of influence.

+X-Ray allows selection of vertices through a mesh instead of vertices facing the camera.

 ## Modifiers

 ### Subdivision "Subsurf" Modifier